marcio-pessoa/kubectl-cp/README.md

 # kubectl-cp

-An easy tool to copy files to/from containers running on Kubernetes
+An easy way to copy files from/to containers running on Kubernetes